techpivot/terraform-module-releaser/README.md

   and complexity.
 Unlike earlier variations that stored built module assets in external services like Amazon S3, this action keeps everything within GitHub, providing a self-contained and streamlined solution for managing Terraform modules.
-- **Pull Request-based workflow**: This action is currently designed to be referenced once and run in the `pull_request` event.
-This means that it will not trigger on direct pushes to the main branch.
-If you're not using pull requests in your workflow, this action will not be triggered.
-An alternative approach would be to split this action into two separate actions and workflows, one for pull requests and one for direct pushes to the main branch.
-However, this would require additional configuration and setup in the calling code.
+- **Pull Request-based workflow**: This action runs on the pull_request event, using pull request comments to track permanent releases tied to commits.
+This method ensures persistence, unlike Action Artifacts, which expire.
+As a result, the module does not support non-PR workflows, such as direct pushes to the default branch.

 ## License